Why Amazon Sellers Outgrow A2X

 Does Entriwise support businesses selling on more than one marketplace simultaneously?

 Yes.
 Entriwise provides unified, daily accrual posting across Amazon, Shopify, Walmart, eBay, and TikTok Shop — all into a single accounting system.
-Each channel’s revenue, fees, and refunds are properly separated and consistently posted, giving you consolidated financials without manual data splicing.
+Each channel’s revenue, fees, and refunds are separated and consistently posted, giving you consolidated financials without manual data splicing.

 How does Entriwise handle FBA inventory vs. merchant-fulfilled inventory?

 Entriwise tracks both fulfillment types.
-FBA inventory values, storage fees, and inbound shipment costs are recorded separately from merchant-fulfilled stock, so your balance sheet accurately reflects inventory held at Amazon fulfillment centers alongside your own warehouse inventory.
+FBA inventory values, storage fees, and inbound shipment costs are recorded separately from merchant-fulfilled stock, so your balance sheet reflects inventory held at Amazon fulfillment centers alongside your own warehouse inventory.